 The Rottenstein Law Group compassionately advocates for those who have suffered from side effects as a result of having taken dangerous drugs.
 If you’ve taken Abilify and believe it harmed you, contact RLG for a free, confidential legal consultation immediately.
-We will evaluate your case and remain on the lookout for Abilify recalls and Abilify class action lawsuits.
-We might be the Abilify law firm you’re looking for.

-As an atypical antipsychotic, Abilify blocks dopamine receptors in the brain.
+As an “atypical” antipsychotic, Abilify blocks dopamine receptors in the brain.
 It differs pharmacologically from similar drugs, and it’s less likely than some antipsychotic drugs to cause involuntary body movements.

 Abilify Might Cause Life-Threatening Side Effects